rurban/Perfect-Hash/README.md

     - \-hanovpp

-        The default pure perl method.
+        The default pure perl method, based on CHD.
+        Hashes the key 1.5x times, same as for Cuckoo hashing.

     - \-hanov